joealden/corum-docs/src/development/4-problems/2-client.md

 contained information about the logged in user, it could also be used by any other component that subscribes to it to know whether it should show the logged in or logged out state.
-This meant that instead of updating each local component state all I needed to do was update the global store and the components would automatically be notified of the state change.
+This meant that instead of updating each local component state, all I needed to do was update the global store and the components would automatically be notified of the state change.
 This approach to the problem made the code that depended on this state much more maintainable.
-This is because if I added another component that needed to use this state I didn't have to touch the login page code, I instead just needed to subscribe to the login state available in the global store.
+This is because if I added another component that needed to use this state, I didn't have to touch the login page code.
+I instead just needed to subscribe to the login state available in the global store.

 ## Handling Errors Returned from the API